sudoLuko/school/stickGame/README.md

 ### Summary

-Stick is a simple game.
-You are playing the computer.
-Given an initial (default is 21) number of sticks in a pile, players will take turns remoing either 12, or 3 sticks from the pile.
+Stick is a simple game that you play against the computer.
+Given an initial (default is 21) number of sticks in a pile, players will take turns removing either 1, 2, or 3 sticks from the pile.
 Whoever removes the last stick wins the game.

 I made two implementations of this.
 One in C and another in Bash.